MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-finish.md

 ## <a name="API"></a> Step 2 Run API data upgrade

 This step is only required if you skipped the API data upgrade during the cloud migration.
+[Learn more about skipping API data upgrade](migration-skip-api-data-upgrade.md).

 1. Sign in to [Business Cental online](https://businesscentral.dynamics.com).
 1. Search for and open the **Cloud Migration Management** page.